 - Named itself UFA (United for Action)

 - Responded to a request from the Minnesota State Attorney General who asked a youth member of the UFA coalition to join him on a podcast about homelessness.
+The CSC director also participated in this podcast.

 - Presented information about the critical need to reduce homelessness to parties of a statewide lawsuit seeking to significantly increase student achievement especially by students from low income families, indigenous students and students f color.